 Your hosts are:

 Chris Kretz, academic librarian, researcher and feral audio producer.
 Chris has been podcasting since 2005 and is currently on the board of the Oakdale Historical Society.
-He is co-author of the book Oakdale and you can follow him on Twitter @cbkretz, particularly when AMC’s Turn is on.
+He is co-author of the book Oakdale and you can follow him on Twitter @cbkretz.

 Connie Currie, president of the Long Island Radio & Television Historical Society (LIRTVHS) and president of the Sayville Historical Society.
 A veteran of numerous Long Island preservation battles, Connie is an expert on the life and works of architect Isaac H. Greene and keeper of the flame of the Telefunken site in Sayville.

-The Long Island History Project is produced with the generous support of the Long Island Radio & Television Society.
+The Long Island History Project was initially produced with the generous support of the Long Island Radio & Television Society.
 Hard copies are archived in the LIRTVHS collection at the Sayville Public Library.

 We also record most interviews at Sayville and we thank them and director Alice Lepore for the use of the space.
 We also thank Dowling College for their early support of the show.